Winawer/MCBWorkshop2015-Answers/Install/INSTALL.md

 Git installation requires a separate download, which you can find [here](http://git-scm.com/downloads).

-For the more adventerous, a powerful software installation manager for OS X can be found [here](http://brew.sh/);  after installation, run *brew install git*.
+For the more adventurous, a powerful software installation manager for OS X can be found [here](http://brew.sh/);  after installation, run *brew install git*.

 #### Linux